plumber-sc/plumber-sc/README.md

 <tr>
     <td>IdentityServerUri</td><td>"http://localhost:5050"</td><td>Base uri of the Sitecore Identity Server.
 Identity Server is used to retrieve a token to connect to Commerce Engine.
 This means you need a user account to be able to access it.<br/>
     <br/>
     If you're using Sitecore Commerce 8.2.1 leave this empty.
+See also: <a href="#commerce821">Using Plumber with Sitecore Commerce 8.2.1</a>
     </td>
 </tr>
 <tr>